manfredspitze/python-positional-keyword-args-starter/examples.md

 - Positional is a fancy word for **position**
 - Positional arguments are assigned to parameters based on their order in the function call
 - In the example below, 'Alyssa' is assigned to the parameter `first_name` and 30 is assigned to the `age` parameter
-- Clearly, you would get a different result if you called the function and listed your arguments in this order: `greet_user(30, 'Alyssa')`
+- Clearly, you would get a different and incorrect result if you called the function and listed your arguments in this order: `greet_user(30, 'Alyssa')`

 ```python
 # Example